plomino/PlominoDoc/docs/features.rst

 A Plomino database contains a ``resources`` folder in the ZODB which can contain useful extra assets:

 - images or icons you may need to insert in your forms;
 - CSS or javascript files;
 - ZPT templates (see view template below);
 - Python files, to provide a code library usable from the different formulas (using the `callScriptMethod` method);
 - CSV (or other) files containing useful data;
 - etc.

-To access this folder, go to the **Design** tab, expand the **Others** section and click on **Resources Folder**.
-It opens the standard ZMI screen, which allows new elements to be added.
+To access this folder, go to the :guilabel:`Design` tab, expand the :guilabel:`Others` section and click on :guilabel:`Resources Folder`.
+It opens the standard :term:`ZMI` screen, which allows new elements to be added.

 Plomino Element Portlet
 =======================

 A portlet displaying a Plomino form can be added anywhere in a Plone site.
 It can be useful to show informations, like statistics or charts (thanks to Google Visualization, for example), computed when the page is displayed.

 ..
 Note::

     In Plone, when you add a portlet to a page, all of its children pages will contain it too.
 For example, if you add a portlet to the main page of the site, it will be displayed in every pages of the site.
-You can prevent this mechanism in a child page: click on **Manage Portlets** in this page, find the selector next to the name of the portlet (e.g. *Plomino element portlet*), and select ``Block``.
+You can prevent this mechanism in a child page: click on :guilabel:`Manage Portlets` in this page, find the selector next to the name of the portlet (e.g. :guilabel:`Plomino element portlet`), and select guilabel:`Block`.

-You can add a portlet on a page within fiew steps:
+You can add a portlet on a page with few steps:

-- Click on the link **Manage portlets**
+- Click on the link :guilabel:`Manage portlets`
-- In the **Add portlet...** selector, choose the **Plomino element portlet** option
+- In the :guilabel:`Add portlet...` selector, choose the :guilabel:`Plomino
+  element portlet` option.

 A new page appears, with some fields: